 The Bank approved a USD250 million term loan facility to a nonsovereign borrower that is ultimately controlled by a state-owned enterprise of China in 2017.
-This loan facility has been fully disbursed in the year of 2019.
+This loan facility was fully disbursed in the year of 2019.
 The Bank entered into the agreement with the borrower in the ordinary course of business under normal commercial terms and at market rates.
 This loan facility has been guaranteed by a commercial bank.

-C18 Related party transactions (Continued)
+C20 Related party transactions (Continued)

 - (2) In July 2019, the Bank approved a USD75 million investment into a limited partnership Fund organized under the laws of Hong Kong, China and subscribed to an interest therein in November 2019.
 In addition to the Bank, the Government of China and other entities related therewith are also limited partners of the Fund.
 The Bank will not take part in the management of the Fund.
-As at March 31, 2020, the fair value of the Bank's interest in the Fund is USD28.42 million. - Other liabilities relate to the Special Fund administration fee (Note C17).
+As at June 30, 2020, the fair value of the Bank's interest in the Fund is USD26.91 million. - (3) In April 2020, the Bank subscribed for USD54 million of preference shares in an associate.
+The terms of the preference shares provide the Bank with 30% voting power over the financial and operating decisions of the investee's governing body (Note C10). - (4) Other liabilities relate to the Special Funds administration fee (Note C19).